2026 Competitions

 Description:

-• Competitors in the Open Classic are entered into the Wild Card automatically.
+• Competitors in the Open Classic are automatically entered into the Wild Card.

 • Prelims: Couples will dance in heats to a minimum of three songs at three different tempos.
 The Open Classic and the Wildcard share a single preliminary round—anyone competing in the Open Classic prelims is eligible to compete in the Wildcard finals.